joelbs/blog-stack/content/posts/inside-look-worksuites-downtown-fort-worth-office-space.md

 ![](/images/meeting-room.png)

 This stunning office space is equipped with four meeting rooms that seat 6-12 people.
-When you bring your guests here they will be in awe of the enchanting accent lights, pebble wall, and the bright airy energy that sits inside this office space.
+When you bring your guests here they will be in awe of the enchanting accent lights, pebble wall, and the bright airy energy that sits inside these walls.

 ![](/images/podcast-room.png)